Maeaex/StockMarketPrediction/README.md

 1. Returns are likely heavy tailed and skewed
 2. Return differential even more heavy tailed
 3. Weekly out-/underperformance tends to be clustered (stock momentum, industry trends etc.)

+## Trading Strategy
+If one of the models would predict stock outperformance consistently (>50% of the cases) on validation data then one can think about a low beta long/short strategy.
+If stock is predicted to outperform then buy stock with a given nominal and short the SPX using futures or an inverse ETF with the same amount.

+To have better predictions I would add risk factors to the models.
+An idea about constructable risk factors are provided in another
+[app](https://max-analytics-rm.herokuapp.com/) I developed.
+Risk factors are mainly derived from balance sheet and earnings data.

 ## Features for development in this app
 1. Descriptive Analysis - Better understand dynamics in the data (e.g. Scatter plot, correlation matrix etc.)